Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Discussion

 \section{Discussion}

 In this article, we consider generalizing trial results from ACTG 320 and ACTG A5202 to two separate target populations.
 Our findings suggest the three-drug therapy with PI may lead to significant increase in CD4 cell counts among all people living with HIV, just as in ACTG 320.
-Likewise, the equivalence between ABC-3TC and TDF-FTC regarding CD4 cell count change observed in ACTG A5202 appears generalizable to all people living with HIV.
-In contrast, the comparative evidence in both trials appears less generalizable to all women living for HIV in the USA.
+Likewise, the three-drug therapy with PI may lead to significant increase in CD4 cell counts among all women living with HIV, but with a potentially larger magnitude compared to women participants in ACTG 320.
+In contrast, the comparative evidence in ACTG A5202 appears less generalizable to the specified target populations.
 Unlike the compelling comparative evidence associated with ACTG 320, neither the SATE in ACTG A5202 nor the associated PATE estimate are significantly different from zero.

 Our generalizability estimators require conditional exchangeability between the trial sample and population given measured covariates.
 This assumption is not testable without additional information of the outcome in the target population \citep{hartman2015sample} and could be violated if there exist unmeasured common causes of trial participation and the outcome.
-In cases where some potential effect modifiers are measured only in the trial but not in the target population, \citet{Nguyen2017} developed strategies for sensitivity analysis given assumed population-level information on the missing effect modifiers; \citet{dahabreh2019sensitivity} further proposed a bias function approach to sensitivity analysis that does not require detailed information on unmeasured variables.
-It would be valuable for future work to adapt their approaches to our settings.
+In cases where some potential effect modifiers are measured only in the trial but not in the target population, \citet{Nguyen2017} developed strategies for sensitivity analysis given assumed population-level information on the missing effect modifiers.
+It would be valuable for future work to adapt their approaches to our setting.